MinID

 MinID is an electronic login system used to secure a range of internet services in the Norwegian public sector.
 The communication done with MinID is encrypted to secure information from unauthorized usage.
 Everyone registered in the Norwegian Population Register over the age of 13 years can create a public ID with MinID.

 As of April 2010, more than 2 million people living in Norway had created user accounts with MinID.
 To create a public ID, PIN-codes from the Norwegian Tax Administration are needed.

 Purpose

 The purpose of MinID is to communicate an electronic identity, so that users are authorized to use electronic services, in a secure way.
 MinID has a user database where social security numbers and PIN-codes are saved.
 MinID can be used to access more than 50 online services from various Norwegian public agencies, including the Norwegian Labour and Welfare Administration, the Directorate of Taxes and the State Educational Loan.

 Controller

-The Agency for Public Management and e-Government (Difi) is the controller of the personal data handled by MinID.
-The Agency for Public Management and eGovernment (Norwegian: Direktoratet for forvaltning og informasjons- og kommunikasjonsteknologi) or Difi is a government agency subordinate to the Norwegian Ministry of Government Administration and Reform.
+The Norwegian Digitalisation Agency (Digdir) is the controller of the personal data handled by MinID.
+The Norwegian Digitalisation Agency (Digitaliseringsdirektoratet) or Digdir is a government agency subordinate to the Ministry of Digitalisation and Public Governance.
 It is responsible for help the public sector achieve quality, efficiency, user friendliness, openness and participation, as well as helping the public sector be organized and led in a good way with good intersectoral cooperation.